memobank-logo-alt

 REGULATED CLIENT ACCOUNT

 Payment Institutions (PIs), Electronic Money Institutions (EMIs), and investment firms are legally required to isolate and safeguard their clients' funds with a licensed credit institution.
 Memo Bank is authorised to open and hold regulated accounts.
-Your ring-fencing flows are managed via API in real time, with no manual intervention required.
+Operations are managed via API in real time, with no manual intervention required.

 Image